Cork county hurling team: 1999-present

 While it was expected that the team would build on the success of 1999 the exact opposite happened.
 After a defeat to Offaly in the All-Ireland semi-final in 2000 the team went into terminal decline.
 In 2002 the entire senior hurling panel took the unprecedented move of going on strike.
 The players, who had been seeking better conditions, refused to play or train with the county again until the dispute with the county board was resolved.
 The players demands included having their own doctor at all Championship, League, resolving disputes over travel arrangements and providing players with free gymnasium access.
 The strike was eventually resolved and all the demands were met, but not before the Cork footballers also went on strike in sympathy.

 Following the strike the Cork hurlers came back stronger than ever, winning three out of the next four Munster championships.
 Cork reached four consecutive All-Ireland finals with victories coming in 2004 and 2005.
 In 2006 Cork attempted to capture an elusive three-in-a-row, however, they were defeated by Kilkenny.

 The Cork senior footballers and hurlers withdrew their services for almost 100 days from November 2007 until February 2008, during a players' strike.

+Cork featured again in 2013, defeating Clare in the Munster semi-final but losing to Limerick in the Munster final.
+Cork went through the back door accounting for Kilkenny and Dublin on their way to the final, where they met Clare again.
+The final ended in a draw, requiring a replay and in the replay Clare beat Cork.
+Both games have been described as some of the greatest finals of all time.

+The Cork Hurling team made it to the All-Ireland Hurling Final in 2024, where they lost to Clare by 3–29 to 1–34 after extra time.

+Cork won its first national title in 20 years winning the National Hurling League Final in 2025, beating Tipperary by 3–24 to 0–23.